January 17

 January

-León, Guanajuato.
+Regional Fair, León, Guanajuato.
 One of Mexico's largest fairs celebrates the founding of this shoemaking and leather-craft city.
 There are parades, theater, craft exhibits, music, and dance. www.ferialeon.com.mx

 Delivering Value